 Then, it’s time take a look at what’s really going on.

 It may be tempting to force employees into compliance by installing surveillance cameras and intensifying monitoring activities.
-Unfortunately, these enforcement measures will not get to the root of the problem and may in the long run exacerbate it.
+Unfortunately, these enforcement measures will not get to the root of the problem and may even exacerbate it.

 Don’t get me wrong.
-I am not saying that monitoring is not an essential part of effective management.
+I am not saying that monitoring is not an essential part of an effective performance management process.
 As a matter of fact, it is.
 However, monitoring alone may not be the fix.
 What’s more, you may not even need a fix.